 - move the UE to RRC Idle state if the UE context cannot be retrieved successfully by the NG-RAN.
 In this case:

-- the UE may invoke the Service Request to activate the user plane of the associated PDU session ID(s).
-During the user plane activation procedure, the SMF notifies the MBS session ID(s) UE joined and the RRC inactive assistance information for MBS data receiving parameter in the N2 SM Info to the NG-RAN.
-Per the received information, the individual or shared delivery path between the NG-RAN node and MB-UPF is established if needed.
-Later on, if the network supports multicast MBS session transmission to the UE in RRC Inactive state, the UE may be changed to RRC Inactive state to receive the MBS data; or,

-- the UE may invoke the Service Request which contains the associated PDU session ID(s) and the MBS session information container.
+- the UE may invoke the Mobility Registration Update procedure by sending a Registration Request which contains the associated PDU session ID(s) and the MBS session information container.
 The MBS session information container contains the multicast MBS session information associated with the PDU Session ID identifying the associated PDU Session, as follows:

-- MBS Session ID(s) and an indication of "remain joined" for the multicast MBS session(s) that it has joined and remains joined, if any;

 - MBS Session ID(s) and an indication of "join" for the multicast MBS session(s) that it wants to join, if any;

 - MBS Session ID(s) and an indication of "leave" for the multicast MBS session(s) that it has joined and wants to leave, if any.